John Mellencamp: Musical theater

 Ghost Brothers of Darkland County received mixed reviews upon its initial run in Atlanta.
 The musical toured 20 U.S. cities as a "radio play" in the fall of 2013 and toured 18 more cities across the U.S. in the fall of 2014.
 In 2015, the show was further developed in London, although King and Mellencamp are no longer as actively involved: "Steve and I are taking a step back ... but if they called and said they needed a song, I would write one," Mellencamp told USA Today.

-In October 2018, it was announced that Broadway Licensing have redeveloped Ghost Brothers of Darkland County and made it available for worldwide licensing beginning in 2019.
+In October 2018, it was announced that Broadway Licensing has redeveloped Ghost Brothers of Darkland County and made it available for worldwide licensing beginning in 2019.

 Politics and activism

-In 2003, Mellencamp became one of the first entertainers to speak out against the Iraq War when he released the song "To Washington", which was also critical of the 2000 U.S. Presidential elections.
-"When the song first came out I was in the car one day and we were driving to the airport and I had my kids with me and a radio station was playing 'To Washington' and having callers call in", Mellencamp said.
+Mellencamp holds liberal views and is a supporter of the Democratic Party.
+In 2003, Mellencamp became one of the first entertainers, along with Sheryl Crow and the Dixie Chicks, to publicly oppose the Iraq War, a stance that was unpopular at the time.
+Mellencamp revealed in a 2017 CBS News Sunday Morning interview that some of his conservative fans booed him at concerts for criticizing President George W. Bush.
+He also expressed annoyance that the lyrics of his 1983 song "Pink Houses" were taken out of context and used as a patriotic anthem.
+Mellencamp released the song "To Washington" in 2003 amidst the impending U.S. invasion of Iraq, which was critical of the war and the 2000 U.S. Presidential elections.
+He noted, "When the song first came out, I was in the car one day, and we were driving to the airport, and I had my kids with me, and a radio station was playing 'To Washington' and having callers call in", Mellencamp said.
 "Some guy comes on and says, 'I don't know who I hate the most, John Mellencamp or Osama bin Laden.'"

 In an "Open Letter to America" on his website, Mellencamp stated:

-On his 2007 album, Freedom's Road, Mellencamp included a hidden track called "Rodeo Clown", which was a direct reference to George W. Bush ("The bloody red eyes of the rodeo clown").
+On his 2007 album, Freedom's Road, Mellencamp included a hidden track called "Rodeo Clown," which was a direct reference to George W. Bush ("The bloody red eyes of the rodeo clown").